Chapter 13 Visualizations: the gglot2 Library

 )

-We move the points randomly left and right from the discrete cut values to avoid overplotting (this is what position = position_jitter() does) and make the points semi-transparent (alpha = 0.3).
-But the results are still incomprehensible.
+We move the points randomly left and right from the discrete cut values to avoid overplotting (this is what position = position_jitter() does) and make the points semi-transparent (alpha = 0.25).
+But the results are still hard to understand.

-A better way to display the dependency is to use boxplot.
-The image here displays the same data (just random values) in two ways–as scattered points at left, and as a boxplot at right.
-Boxplot consists of a box that normally stretches from the lowest to the highest quartile of the distribution, and the median is prominently displayed by a bold line.
+A good alternative to display such a relationship is by using boxplots.
+The image here displays identical data points (just random values) in two ways.
+At left, these are displayed as 77 dots on a scatterplot, in a similar fashion as in the diamond price plot above.
+At right, they are displayed as a boxplot.
+The boxplot consists of a box that normally stretches from the lowest to the highest quartile of the sample, and the sample median is prominently displayed by a bold line.
 The box has “whiskers”, lines that stretch up and down from the box by no more than 1.5 times of the height of the box, till the last data point within this range.
-Finally, all cases that do not fit inside whiskers are marked by individual dots.
+Finally, all cases that do not fit inside the whiskers are marked by individual dots (and are often called outliers).
 See more in Wikipedia.

 plot of chunk unnamed-chunk-20